Ethnocultural empathy: Application

 People with different levels of ethnocultural empathy were also reported to respond distinctively to individuals who are similar with themselves and those who are not.
-For example, people with higher level of enthnocultural empathy work more successfully with individuals from other cultures.
+For example, people with higher level of ethnocultural empathy work more successfully with individuals from other cultures.

 Enthnocultural empathy not only functions in cross-cultural contexts, but also in situations such as majorities vs. minorities, males vs. females, natives vs. non-natives.
 High levels of enthocultural empathy are predictive of positive attitude towards minority groups, such as rape victims, domestic violence victims, female leaders, etc.

 Enthnocultural cultural empathy has been used in research areas such as racialism, feminism, multiculturalism, ethnic identity, etc.